lgsandbox/nextjs_md_blog_onfleek/README.md

 This version has been stripped down and reconfigured to work on IPFS with Fleek.
 This version is free of any styling.

-To get starter with the starter:
+To get started with the starter:

 git clone https://github.com/lpgcode/nextjs_mxd_blog_onfleek.git